cloudify-cosmo/docs.getcloudify.org/content/plugins/creating-your-own-plugin.md

 ctx.instance.update()
 {{< /gsHighlight >}}

-# Asynchronous Operations
+## Asynchronous Operations

-In many cases, such as creating resources in a Cloud environment, an operation may be waiting for an asynchronous activity to end (e.g. wait for VM to start).
-Instead of implementing a wait-for mechanism in the operation which will wait until the asynchronous activity is over (which blocks the worker who executed the operation from executing other operations in the mean time), operations can request to be retried after some time and check whether the asynchronous activity is over.
+In many situations, such as creating resources in a Cloud environment, an operation might be waiting for an asynchronous activity to end (for example, waitng for a VM to start).
+Instead of implementing a wait-for mechanism in the operation that will wait until the asynchronous activity is over (which blocks the user who executed the operation from executing other operations in the meantime), operations can request to be retried after a specific time and to check whether the asynchronous activity is finished.

-## Requesting A Retry
+### Requesting A Retry

 {{< gsHighlight  python >}}
 from cloudify import ctx